XRPLF/xrpl-dev-portal/content/reference-data-api.md

 | `base` | String | Base currency of the pair, as a [Currency Code][], followed by `+` and the issuer [Address][] unless it's XRP. |
 | `counter` | String | Counter currency of the pair, as a [Currency Code][], followed by `+` and the issuer [Address][] unless it's XRP. |

-Optionally, you can also include the following query parameters:
+Optionally, you can provide the following query parameters:

 | Field       | Value | Description |
 |-------------|-------|-------------|